 How to put your splint on

-Your splint has been fitted at your appointment and adjusted to fit your hand precisely.
+A splint will have been fitted at your appointment and fabricated to position your hand or wrist precisely.
 When putting it on:

 • Slide your hand into the splint in the correct position as shown to you